SOCIAL SECURITY ADMINISTRATION DISTRICT OFFICE

 For SSI: Certified copy of birth certificate; information about mortgage or lease and landlords name; payroll slips, insurance policies, car registration, burial fund records; savings account passbook, checking account register and last statement; complete names, addresses, and phone numbers of all doctors and hospitals that have rendered treatment.

 For Social Security Numbers those who have never had a number: Certified copy of birth certificate, and evidence of identity.

-Replacement card: Evidence of identity.
+Replacement card: Evidence of identity (not birth certificate).